OMX

 What it is

-• $ask-claude — Spawns a Claude CLI process with the provided argument as the sole input.
-Useful for quick lookups, summarization, or tasks that benefit from Claude's reasoning without polluting the Codex context.
+• $ask-claude — Sends the question directly to a Claude CLI subprocess.
+Use it for quick lookups, summarization, or fetching Claude's reasoning without touching the Codex context.

 Example